-Beneficial use impairments, or BUIs, are specific types of Additionally, PCS's marine debris removal and prevention environmental harm.
-Some example BUIs include "loss of fish programs help address BUI 11, Degradation of Aesthetics. and wildlife habitat," "beach closings," and "eutrophication Clean Your Streams grew out of the need to address this BUI. or undesirable algae."
+Beneficial use impairments, or BUIs, are specific types of environmental harm.
+Some example BUIs include "loss of fish and wildlife habitat," "beach closings," and "eutrophication or undesirable algae."
 Amendments to the Great Lakes Water Quality Agreement lists 14 types of BUIs.

-Facilitating organization for the Maumee Area of Concern
+A major milestone achieved in 2022 was the removal of BUI 1, Restrictions on Fish and Wildlife Consumption.
+This brings the Maumee AOC's BUIs down to 8 of our previous 10 BUIs.